airyhq/airy/docs/docs/guides/airy-core-in-production.md

 However, we provide a way to deploy the whole Kafka cluster on top of Kubernetes with Helm as we use this approach for test installations.

+The default commit interval is set to 1000 ms (1 second).
+This is *not* recommended for production usage.
+You change the default value to a more suitable amount on the configuration file `infrastructure/helm-chart/charts/apps/charts/airy-config/values.yaml` by changing the `commitInterval` value.

 To deploy Kafka on Kubernetes with Helm, you can run:

 ```sh